I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Ma Murray’s Style

-With political ambitions in mind, the Murrays settled in Lillooet, about 240 km east of Vancouver, where George won the provincial seat for the Liberal Party.
+With political ambitions in mind, the Murrays settled in Lillooet, about 240 km east of Vancouver, where George won the provincial parliamentary seat for the Liberal Party.
 Margaret described her new home as “a little bit of Switzerland tucked away between two mountain ranges in B.C.”
-But, that is an uncharacteristically lyrical piece of prose from someone more likely to deliver a sharp-tongued epithet.
+That is an uncharacteristically lyrical piece of prose from someone more likely to deliver a sharp-tongued epithet.

 In 1934, the couple published the first edition of The Bridge River-Lillooet News and “Ma” Murray’s legendary career in the newspaper business began.